 Within a year of this life-altering crash, Jennifer was diagnosed not only with Post-Traumatic Stress Disorder (PTSD), but also a brain malformation.
 Instead of being a victim of these circumstances, Jennifer focused on being a survivor and forged all of these events into something significant and positive.

 In 2009, she was invited to be the keynote speaker at the annual MADD Law Enforcement Recognition Event in Denver.
-Since then she has positively influenced countless thousands with her speaking, and today she’s blossomed into an engaging inspirational/motivational speaker and mentor.
+Since then she has positively influenced countless thousands with her speaking, and today she’s a highly sought after transformational speaker/author and advocate.

 These roles allow Jennifer to work as a true force for good in the world.